jporeilly/Ansible/Labs/01 Install & Configuration/02 Configuration/configure.md

 </br>

 **add ansadmin**
-ensure that you're logged with CentOS credentials.
+ensure that you're logged with CentOS credentials on the Ansible Controller.
-SSH into ansible node from controller:
+SSH into Node 1 from Ansible Controller:
 ```
 ssh 10.0.0.2
 username: centos
 password: centos
 ```
-ensure you're root:
+ensure you're root on Node 1:
 ```
 sudo su -
 ```